Applications closed on Monday 29 February 2016.

 - Events that promote participation in sport and physical activity and provide a focal point for community building and engagement e.g. a club could host a specific event/tournament.
-An event is conducted on a specified day or consecutive days at specified location/s.
+An event must be conducted on a specified day or consecutive days at a specified location.

 - Events that primarily involve sporting competition or mass participation in an organised physical activity e.g. a club could organise a community fun-run.
 NB: Does not include regular ongoing weekly/monthly sporting competitions.

-- Costs associated with overcoming a barrier to participation in sport e.g. sporting equipment and uniforms.
+- Costs associated with overcoming a barrier to participation in sport e.g. subsidised registration fees for members, uniforms or equipment.

-- Subsidised travel costs to assist club athletes aged under 18 years access first class coaching or participate in higher levels of competition e.g. hire a team bus to a training camp.
+- Subsidised travel costs to assist club athletes aged under 18 years of age access first class coaching within NSW, or rural/remote travel of more than 100kms (return trip) to participate in a competition.

-Projects eligible to be funded for Facility Development and Capital Equipment include projects at sporting clubs and facilities used by sports clubs that:
+- Projects eligible to be funded for Facility Development include projects at sporting clubs and facilities used by sports clubs that:

 - Enhance existing facilities e.g. watering systems, safety netting, lighting and upgrade of surfaces

-- Are for construction of new fixed and portable facilities and infrastructure including capital equipment with a life expectancy of 15+ years
+- Are for construction of new facilities and infrastructure

 - Have received development approval (DA) from the relevant Council or can demonstrate that such approval is not required